 Whether you’re into hanging out at the cabin or exploring the local attractions, this very special Civil War cabin for rent lets you take a step back in time 150 years, and experience for yourself a bit of what life was like.

-896 Love Road, Lyndhurst, VA 22952; On a 2 1/2 acre piece of property with a creek and two other cabins; 3 miles from the Swimming Pool, Laundry, and Telephone which are located at the Cabin Creekwood office; 1 1/2 miles from the Blue Ridge Parkway; 5 miles from nearest gas station and convenience store; 14 miles outside of Waynesboro, VA
+896 Love Road, Lyndhurst, VA 22952; On a 2 1/2 acre piece of property with a creek and two other cabins; 1 1/2 miles from the Blue Ridge Parkway; 5 miles from nearest gas station and convenience store; 14 miles outside of Waynesboro, VA

-2 double beds, Large Stone Fireplace, Air conditioned and heated, Gas Stove/Oven, Apartment-sized Refrigerator, Microwave, Coffeemaker, Toaster, TV/DVD (no cable or satellite), Charcoal Grill, Outdoor Fire Pit, Picnic Table, Porch Swing, Covered Deck, Swimming Pool at the Office (about 3 mile from the cabin), Internet and Telephone at the office (no internet or telephone in the cabin, and cell phones are very unreliable), Washer and Dryer available at the Office, Canoes and Kayaks are available to Rent for use at Sherando Lake.
+1 Queen bed and 2 double beds, Large Stone Fireplace w/ Gas Logs, Air conditioned and heated, Gas Stove/Oven, Apartment-sized Refrigerator, Microwave, Coffeemaker, Toaster, TV/DVD (no cable or satellite), Charcoal Grill, Outdoor Fire Pit, Picnic Table, Porch Swing, Covered Deck, WiFi and Washer/Dryer.

 Rates vary depending on day of week and time of the year, with weekly discounts available.
 To see rates, enter specific dates or click on the little calendar above.